dheeraj-blinds/docker-Task/README.md

 Make sure you create a docker volume by name sqlbackup

-Hint: use nginx server to host react app.
+Please use nginx server to host react app.
+NGINX is a web server that is used to host static files.

+Docker file in the front-end project has comments that should help you to write the docker commands for react.